robpitcher/radapp/README.md

 My original intent with Megalinter was to install it and run with default settings.
 I was setting up a brand new repo from scratch, can't be that bad right?
 Long story short, I made some changes.
 Below are the changes I made as well as the reasoning (at the time) for doing so.
 - Disabled KICS linter: It was between this or checkov.
 It got to a point where I was trying to suppress several warnings and I didn't want to have do the same thing multiple times for two different, but similar linters.
-- `REPOSITORY_CHECKOV_ARGUMENTS: --skip-framework arm`: This was just duplicating errors from the bicep linter, so I disabled it.
+- `REPOSITORY_CHECKOV_ARGUMENTS: --skip-framework arm` This was just duplicating errors from the bicep linter, so I disabled it.
-- `APPLY_FIXES: none`: I use this as a learning opportunity.
+- `APPLY_FIXES: none` I use this as a learning opportunity.

 ## Source Guides
 Useful for troubleshooting or additional info